We exist to put Jesus first in our lives for our neighbors

 At Graceland Church we are guarded by our elders, who give direction and leadership to our church family.
-We are guided by our staff under the leadership of our Lead Pastor, Larry Riley.
+We are guided by our staff under the leadership of our Lead Pastor, Dr. Nate Millican.
 We are served by our deacons who help with the physical needs of our church family.
 We are gifted by the body as Jesus works through us.

 What We Believe